 Removing Wall Tiles

 Removing tiles from walls can present special hazards as when you remove them, they may suddenly fall off the wall.
 Use safety gear, long pants, and a shirt to protect yourself.
 If you don’t want to damage the ground by any falling debris, make sure to cover it with some tough material such as plywood or some thick cardboard.
-If the tiles are not completely stuck against the wall, you may be able to remove them without breaking them.

 - Remove grout near the ceiling and the floor to make a starting point.